The lattice of worker-quasi-stable matchings: Introduction

-Our general framework assumes substitutability on firms' preferences.
-This condition, first introduced by \cite{kelso1982job}, is the less restrictive requirement in firms' preferences in order to guarantee the existence of stable matchings.
-A firm has substitutable preferences if it wants to continue hiring a worker even if other workers become unavailable; namely, the desirability of a worker does not depend exclusively on the set of coworkers. \cite{blair1988lattice} defines a partial order over the set of matchings, and shows that when preferences are substitutable, the set of stable matchings has a lattice structure.
-A matching dominates another matching according to Blair's order if each firm wishes to keep the workers hired under the first one even if all the workers hired under the second one are also available, and do not wish to hire any new worker.\footnote{Blair's order over matchings is more restrictive than the common preference of the firms in which a matching dominates another one if each firm is at least as well off in the first as in the second.} In our paper, given two worker-quasi-stable matchings, we define a new one by means of a choice function that selects, for each firm, the best subset of workers among those that this firm is matched to in either matching.
+Our general framework assumes substitutability on firms' choice functions.
+This condition, first introduced by \cite{kelso1982job}, is the less restrictive requirement in firms' choice functions in order to guarantee the existence of stable matchings.
+A firm has substitutable choice functions if it wants to continue hiring a worker even if other workers become unavailable. \cite{blair1988lattice} defines a partial order over the set of matchings, and shows that when choice functions are substitutable, the set of stable matchings has a lattice structure.
+A matching Blair-dominates another matching if each firm wishes to keep the workers hired under the first one even if all the workers hired under the second one are also available, and does not wish to hire any new worker.
+In our paper, given two worker-quasi-stable matchings, we define a new one by means of a choice function that selects, for each firm, the best subset of workers among those that this firm is matched to in either matching.
 This new matching turns out to be the join (least upper bound) of the two original matchings according to Blair's order.
 In this way, we extend Blair's result to the whole set of worker-quasi-stable matchings.
+More specifically, we prove that the set of worker-quasi-stable matchings forms a finite join-semilattice with a minimum element, implying that it is a lattice.